Skip to main contentIBM Quantum Documentation Preview

 Circuit cutting

-Circuit cutting is a technique to increase the size of circuits we can run on quantum hardware at the cost of an additional sampling overhead This package implements this technique; where a handful of gates and/or wires are cut, resulting in smaller circuits that are better suited for execution on hardware.
-These smaller circuits are then executed and the results of the original circuit are reconstructed through using classical post-processing.
-However, the trade-off is that the overall number of shots must increase by a factor exponential in the number of cuts made.
-Circuit cutting can also be used to engineer gates between distant qubits which would otherwise require a large swap overhead.
+Circuit cutting is a technique to increase the size of circuits that can run on quantum hardware, at the cost of an additional sampling overhead.
+This addon implements this technique, in which a handful of gates, wires, or both are cut, resulting in smaller circuits that are better suited for execution on hardware.
+These smaller circuits are then executed, and the results of the original circuit are reconstructed through classical post-processing.
+However, the trade-off is that the overall number of shots must increase by a factor that is dependent on the number and type of cuts made (known as the sampling overhead).
+Circuit cutting can also be used to engineer gates between distant qubits which would otherwise require a large SWAP overhead.

 Install the circuit cutting package